 The Code requires processors to provide a written record of an unwritten milk supply agreement, an unwritten variation of a milk supply agreement or an unwritten termination of a milk supply agreement no later than 30 days after the relevant agreement, variation or termination was made.

-The processor must also make all reasonable efforts to obtain from the farmer a written acknowledgement that the record is a complete and accurate record of the unwritten agreement, variation or termination.
+If the supply period is longer than 90 days, the processor must also make all reasonable efforts to obtain from the farmer a written acknowledgement that the record is a complete and accurate record of the unwritten agreement, variation or termination.

 The ACCC considers processors should facilitate easy written acknowledgement by all farmers — for example, by providing options for response by mail, email and fax.
 It may also require one or more follow-up attempts if written acknowledgement is not provided in the first instance.